zzjc1234/MCM2024Preparation/Modeling/intro_math_model/overview.md

 6. Report the **results**

 ### Details

 - **Problem Statement**

-  - Modelling problems are *open-ended*
+  - Modeling problems are _open-ended_
-  - Challenge to know *where to start*
+  - Challenging to know _where to start_
   - Clearly state the problem to define the objective

 - **Variables and Parameters**

   - variables
-    - Independent variables: *input*
+    - Independent variables: _input_
-    - Dependent variables: *predicted output*
+    - Dependent variables: _predicted output_
     - Identify variables from a clear problem statement
   - Parameters: quantities that appear in the relationships between variables
   - List all variables and parameters in the system
     - give them names and symbols
-    - identify ther *dimensions*
+    - identify their _dimensions_

 - **Assumptions and Constraints**

   - Assumptions
-    - *reduce model complexity*
+    - _reduce model complexity_
     - Define relationships between variables
   - Constraints describe allowed values

 - **Build Solutions**

   - Clear problem statement and lists
-  - Decide *mathematical tools* for the model
+  - Decide _mathematical tools_ for the model
-  - *Determine* if the model is deterministic, stochastic, or data-driven
+  - _Determine_ if the model is deterministic, stochastic, or data-driven
     - ==how?==
   - Apply chosen tools to construct the model

 - **Analyze and Assess**

   - Finding a solution doesn't guarantee meaningful results
-  - *Interpret the solution* in the context of the problem
+  - _Interpret the solution_ in the context of the problem
   - Ask questions about the solution
-    - Does the solution make sense in the *context* of the problem?
+    - Does the solution make sense in the _context_ of the problem?
-    - Does the solution *answer our problem statement*?
+    - Does the solution _answer our problem statement_?
-    - Are the results obtained *reasonable and practical*?
+    - Are the results obtained _reasonable and practical_?
-  - Critical analysis in case of *discrepancies or errors*
+  - Critical analysis in case of _discrepancies or errors_

 - **Report Results**
   - Share results through a clear and concise report
   - Document the model and its implementation

 ## Types of different models

 - **Deterministic Models**

-  - Predict future based on current information
+  - Predict the future based on current information
   - Do not include randomness
-  - Often formulated as *systems of differential equations*
+  - Often formulated as _systems of differential equations_
     - Describe system evolution over time

 - **Stochastic Models**

   - Include randomness
-  - Based on *probability distributions and stochastic processes*
+  - Based on _probability distributions and stochastic processes_

 - **Data-Driven Models**
   - Look for patterns in observed data
   - Predict system output based on data
-  - Often formulated as *functions with parameters fitted to observed data*
+  - Often formulated as _functions with parameters fitted to observed data_